whoisdsmith/AI-MTHRFCKR/AI-Music/AI-Muzic.md

 ---

 **Muzic** is a research project on AI music that empowers music understanding and generation with deep learning and artificial intelligence.
-Muzic is pronounced as [ˈmjuːzeik] and '谬贼客' (in Chinese).
-Besides the logo in image version (see above), Muzic also has a logo in video version (you can click here to watch
+Muzic is pronounced as [ˈmjuːzeik] Besides the logo in image version (see above), Muzic also has a logo in video version

 ---